 This being said, Viventor does offer some protective measures for its investors.
 See below.

 Loan originator risk management

 Viventor says it’s doing audits on all the lending companies it adds to the site, looking periodically at their financials.
-I just hope they’re doing a good job.
+I do hope and trust they’re doing a good job.

 Most of the loans on the platform come with a buyback guarantee.
 If the payments are late by more than 30, 60 or 90 days (depending on the loan originator), the loan originator will buy back the loan shares from the investors at the original price and it will also pay the interest owed.

 Only a few loans come with a payment guarantee.
-This means that even if the loan defaults, the loan originator will pay the monthly instalments on behalf of the borrower.
+This means that even if the loan defaults, the loan originator will pay monthly instalments on behalf of the borrower until the end of the loan term.
 So, I’ll have a guaranteed income every month, regardless if the borrower is late with their payments.
 This is similar to the loans Twino offers, you can check out my review on Twino here.

 Skin in the game